ryanlayer/gqt/README.md

 found in 0.188 seconds.

-The following [slides](http://quinlanlab.org/pdf/presentations/gtqGI2014v6.pdf) provides a conceptual overview, as weel as more details about the choice of bitmaps and the word-aligned hybrid strategy for this problem.
+The following [slides](http://quinlanlab.org/pdf/presentations/gtqGI2014v6.pdf) provides a conceptual overview, as well as more details about the choice of bitmaps and the word-aligned hybrid strategy for this problem.